 3) CCENT (Cisco Certified Entry Networking Technician)

 If you want to make your career in the networking industry then passing the CCENT certification is your ticket to enter the field.
 Cisco is the leader in the computer networking industry and Cisco certifications are always in-demand.
-Requires only one exam and generally the next step is to get CCNA certified.
+Requires only one exam and generally, the next step is to get CCNA certified.
 Re-certification should be done in every three years to retain the credentials.

 5) MCTS (Microsoft Certified Technology Specialist)

 Getting MCTS credentials requires to pass one to three exams - meaning if you clear one of the exams you get MCTS and after giving five of the exams in the series you would be MCITP.
-There are a wide range of specialization that you can opt for, hence the word one to three exams.
+There is a wide range of specialization that you can opt for, hence the word one to three exams.
 Such as getting " Enterprise Desktop Support Technician on Windows 7" requires two exams whereas for " Server Administrator on Windows Server 2008" you'll have to clear three exams.